For more general questions about Conscience, open science, and our other programs, please consult the General FAQ page.

-To assess whether your target disease aligns with market failure criteria, consider the following questions:
+To evaluate whether your project aligns with the DMOS scope, consider the following questions:

-For your target disease to be considered an area of market failure, you should be able to answer “yes” to at least one of these questions.
-However, if you would like to discuss your target disease further, please feel free to reach out to us via email, and we would be happy to assist you.
+If you answered yes to all of the above questions, then your project is in scope.
+If you would like to discuss your project further, please feel free to reach out to us via email, and we would be happy to assist you.

 What modalities are accepted besides small molecules?